 Another horrific and repulsive partial decapitation death method was the one in which Mike Logan (Giovanni Lombardo Radice) suffered and died.
 (He had already been castrated and his right hand had been amputated).
 He was restrained in a crude apparatus - positioned under a table with a hole in it, through which the top of his head appeared.
 From there, natives chopped off the top of his skull with a machete to eat his brains.

-In the conclusion of director John Boorman's fantasy film, there was a bloody, climactic mutual impalement scene.
+In the conclusion of director John Boorman's fantasy film, there was a bloody, climactic mutual impalement scene between:

-King Arthur (Nigel Terry) stood and faced his son Mordred (Robert Addie) wearing golden armor, who stabbed his father point-blank with a spear while snarling: "Come father, let us embrace at last."
+King Arthur stood and faced Mordred wearing golden armor, who stabbed his father point-blank with a spear while snarling: "Come father, let us embrace at last."